Your screen is to small to play this free online game.

 These tough female pirates just stole a huge treasure.
 But no matter how tough they are or they want to have nice clothes.
-Can you help them get new outfits?
+Can you help them get new outfits in this free online game?
 Have Fun!

-Do you have few minutes on hand, and want to something fun, and do you also enjoy to play a fun internet browser game?
+Do you have few minutes on hand, and want to something fun, and do you also enjoy to play free online browser games?
 If you are in the same mood as us today, then you probably would like to play the free The Jolly Rogers game online right now.

-Use the mouse to play this online game.
+Use the mouse to play this free online game.

 According to WikiPedia there are many fun Jolly Roger facts for kids.
 Jolly Roger is the traditional English name for the flags flown to identify a pirate ship about to attack during the early 18th century, also known as the golden age of piracy.
 The flag most commonly identified as the Jolly Roger today, the skull and crossbones symbol on a black flag, was used during the 1710s by a number of pirate captains including Black Sam Bellamy, Edward England, and John Taylor and it went on to become the most commonly used pirate flag during the 1720s.
 The origin of the name is unclear.
 Jolly Roger had been a generic term for a jovial, carefree man since at least the 17th century and the existing term seems to have been applied to the skeleton or grinning skull in these flags by the early 18th century.
 Pirates did not fly the Jolly Roger at all times.
 Like other vessels, pirate ships usually stocked a variety of different flags, and would normally fly false colors or no colors until they had their prey within firing range.
 When the pirates' intended victim was within range, the Jolly Roger would be raised, often simultaneously with a warning shot.